 Truly wild and free

-A responsible wildlife tour is one that encourages living and viewing of animals in their natural habitat, letting them roam around freely while humans are asked to curb noise and avoid sudden movements- for their own safety!
+A responsible wildlife tour encourages living and viewing of animals in their natural habitat, letting them roam around freely while humans are asked to curb noise and avoid sudden movements- for their own safety!

 The road less travelled

-Negative effects of wildlife tourism like alterations in feeding habits, drop in population, and disturbance in habitat are too severe to overlook.
-A steady increase in tourists opting for safaris in East African countries like Kenya and Tanzania has been considered a factor of drastic decrease in the population of many animals.
+A steady increase in tourists opting for safaris in East African countries like Kenya and Tanzania has been considered a factor for the drastic decrease in the population of many animals.
 For instance, there was a 53% decline in the number of elephants in Tanzania between 2009 and 2015, bringing the role of wildlife tours in conservation efforts under the spotlight.

 Responsible sanctuaries limit the number of visitors and have strict visiting time slots to prevent overcrowding and minimise the negative outcomes of wildlife tourism.
 You definitely want to find out if your African Safari has been designed to help lions thrive or suffocate their existence with a disregard of rules as they compete to attract tourists eager to catch a glimpse of the majestic animal.